 Role of Domestic Relationships

-The penalties for domestic violence charges vary depending on whether the underlying offense is a felony or misdemeanor.
-Domestic violence charges can be enhanced if the accused has prior domestic violence convictions and/or certain aggravating circumstances apply such as domestic battery by strangulation.
+The penalties for spousal abuse charges vary depending on whether the underlying offense is a felony or misdemeanor.
+Spousal violence charges can be enhanced if the accused has prior domestic abuse convictions and/or certain aggravating circumstances apply such as domestic battery by strangulation.
 Additionally, if a person is convicted of committing an act of domestic violence that resulted in bodily harm or injury, he or she must serve a minimum of five days in jail.

 A conviction can result in incarceration, fines, required completion of Batterer’s Intervention program, probation, counseling, and community service.
-In the civil context, domestic violence charges can adversely affect any pending divorce or custody cases.
-When there are allegations of spousal abuse, a court may issue a protective order, which imposes certain restrictions on the person accused of committing acts of domestic violence such as no contact.
+In the civil context, spousal abuse charges can adversely affect any pending divorce or custody cases.
+When there are allegations of spousal abuse, a court may issue a protective order, which imposes certain restrictions on the person accused of committing acts of domestic abuse such as no contact.
 A lawyer in West Palm Beach could help someone mitigate these penalties if they have been accused of spousal abuse.

-There are few matters more contentious and emotionally fraught than domestic violence cases.
-West Palm Beach spousal abuse lawyers have an extensive experience handling domestic violence cases and are dedicated to providing compassionate, knowledgeable, and aggressive representation to all potential clients.
+There are few matters more contentious and emotionally fraught than family violence cases.
+Our West Palm Beach spousal abuse lawyers have extensive experience handling these cases and are dedicated to providing compassionate, knowledgeable, and aggressive representation to all potential clients.
 Take immediate action to protect yourself by contacting an attorney to explore your defense options.